How do I set up Insured Cash Sweep (ICS) at SVB to increase FDIC coverage for our post-raise cash balance?

 What You Need:

-How should we think about ICS strategically in the context of runway, risk, and treasury planning?
+How should we think about ICS strategically as part of our post-raise treasury plan?

 Expanded Explanation: